-The PhD candidate will be a part of an international team of innovation and economic researchers at INN University.
+The PhD candidate will be a part of an international team of innovation researchers at INN University.
 The project Rural housing explore different drivers and barriers for regional renewal within the housing sector with empirical main attention on the region of Inland in Eastern Norway.
-The candidate will carry out studies of the housing market, by using econometric analyses (hedonic price models), and on innovative housing solutions using qualitative (in debt interviews) and quantitative questionnaires (survey methodology) to investigate possible new innovative housing solutions, and what measures are needed.
+The candidate will carry out studies of the housing market, to investigate possible new innovative housing solutions, and what measures are needed.
 By comparing several municipalities, the candidate will also explore variation within the housing market and the extent to which municipalities in rural areas have developed strategies and tools to deal with challenges in the housing market.

 The Rural housing project will co-operate with leading milieus in the field, and abroad research stays will be facilitated.
 The project will seek to establish new knowledge about the challenges Norwegian rural municipalities’ face in the housing market, and which housing policy options and solutions that may be applied, and at the same time, link this research to policy advice.
-Rural housing draw on interdisciplinary literature from economics, housing economics, economic geography, regional economy, and public policy.
+Rural housing draw on interdisciplinary literature from social science, economics, geography, regional planning, and public policy.

-We are looking for candidates that are highly motivated for research in the field of economics/economics of innovation and regional development within social sciences.
+We are looking for candidates that are highly motivated for research on housing in the field of social science, economics, geography, or regional development.

 Applicants with a master’s degree from universities abroad, have to attach “Recognition of foreign higher education” from NOKUT.
 Instructions on how to get this master’s degree assessed and approved are given by NOKUT, cf.

-Master Thesis on the topic of economics, business economics, regional and urban economics etc.
+Master Thesis on the topic of social science, economics, regional and rural planning, geography, public policy etc.

 Expertise in the use of relevant ICT software in the PhD program and possibly in teaching.